chris-carbonell/culdesac-map/README.md

 ## Requirements

 1. Operating System<br>
-This code has only been tested on Ubuntu 20.04.1 LTS.
+This code has only been tested on Windows 10 Home (64-bit)

 2. Infrastructure<br>
-Python 3.8.0
+Python 3.8.5

 3. Knowledge<br>
  * Streamlit
  * geopy
  * requests
  * Madison API

 ## Resources